TheBlewish/Web-LLM-Assistant-Llamacpp-Ollama/README.md

 ## Personal Note

 I tried my best to create something that allows for the use of local Llama.cpp run LLM's for web-searching, always in the past being frustrated that while services like ChatGPT could do web searching, while local models were never easily able to.
-Now of course this program has been updated to also work with Ollama after several requests, I have tried to give people what they want and now that is possible to use Ollama as well as Llama.cpp!
+Now of course this program has been updated to also work with Ollama after several requests, I have tried to give people what they want and now I am glad that is possible to use Ollama as well as Llama.cpp!

 Web-LLM Assistant represents countless hours of learning, coding, and problem-solving and is actually my first ever attempt at anything coding related, especially anything I built from scratch.

 I hope you find this program both useful and enjoyable!
+Please leave any requests for updates or suggestions on the github and I'll resolve any issues and implement any good suggestions!